redhat-openstack/openstack-puppet-modules/CONTRIBUTING.markdown

 We use rspec-puppet to provide unit test coverage.

-To run the unit tests and generate a coverage report, use
+To run the unit tests and generate a coverage report, use:

 ```ShellSession
 [~/puppet-opendaylight]$ bundle exec rake spec